-The key financial ratios mainly reflect the Group's results and the annual rate of return on equity during the year under review, and the net assets at the end of the reporting date.
-Comparative ratios in the last year were provided.
+The key financial ratios mainly reflect the Group's profit attributable to the owners of the Company and the return on equity during the year under review as well as the net assets at the end of the reporting period.
+Figures for the previous year were provided for comparison.